How Developers Can Make Recurring Revenue as an Amazon Affiliate

 Registering your interest in becoming an Amazon affiliate is the easy part though.
 Slightly harder is actually getting approved for an account.

-Essentially, when you register for Amazon, you’ll immediately get access and your own custom link to link to Amazon products.
+Essentially, when you register for Amazon, you’ll immediately get access and your own custom link to Amazon products.
 However, you are still not past the hurdle of getting approved officially as an affiliate.

 To do that, you’ll need to get your website reviewed.